GeoscienceAustralia/stormwavecluster/R/nhpoisp/README.md

-**nhpoisp**
+# **nhpoisp**
 -----------

-Code for fitting and simulating non-homogeneous poisson processes using maximum likelihood.
+Code for fitting and simulating non-homogeneous Poisson processes using maximum likelihood.

 Series with gaps between events (e.g. to prevent storm overlap) are supported.